 The Real-Time Energy Market is a physical delivery market rather than a financial forward market like the Day-Ahead Energy Market.
 The Real-Time Energy Market is the environment in which the ISO control room commits and dispatches physical resources to meet actual real-time load, including the minute-tominute balancing of energy and reserves while accounting for transmission system limits and the need to provide contingency coverage.
 While the financial schedules produced by the Day-Ahead Energy Market clearing process provide a starting point for the operation of the Real-Time Energy Market, the amount of supply needed and available at each location can increase or decrease for a number of reasons.
-First, all generators have the flexibility to revise their incremental energy supply offers during the reoffer period.7 In addition, generating-unit and transmission line outages, along with unexpected changes in demand, can cause the ISO to call on additional generating resources to preserve the balance of supply and demand.
+First, all generators have the flexibility to revise their incremental energy supply offers during the reoffer period.
+In addition, generating-unit and transmission line outages, along with unexpected changes in demand, can cause the ISO to call on additional generating resources to preserve the balance of supply and demand.

-As part of its Reserve Adequacy Analysis (RAA) process, the ISO also may be required to commit additional generating resources to support local-area reliability or to provide contingency coverage, which ensures that the system reliably serves actual demand; the required operating-reserve capacity is maintained; and transmission line loadings are safe.
+As part of its Reserve Adequacy Assessment (RAA) process, the ISO also may be required to commit additional generating resources to support local-area reliability or to provide contingency coverage, which ensures that the system reliably serves actual demand; the required operating-reserve capacity is maintained; and transmission line loadings are safe.
 For this process, the ISO evaluates the set of generator schedules produced by the Day-Ahead Energy Market solution, any self-schedules submitted during the reoffer period, and the availability of resources for commitment near real time.
-The ISO will commit additional generation if the Day-Ahead Energy Market generation schedule, plus the selfscheduled resources and available off-line, fast-start generation, does not meet the real-time forecasted demand and reserve requirements that ensure system reliability (see section below for more on reserves).
+The ISO will commit additional generation if the scheduled Day-Ahead Energy Market generation, in addition to the self-scheduled resources and available off-line, fast-start generation, do not meet the real-time forecasted demand and reserve requirements that ensure system reliability.
+(See section below for more on reserves.)

 All the circumstances that affect the level of generator dispatch, such as changes in the level of demand, actual generator availability, and system operating conditions, affect the real-time LMPs.
 At times, in import-constrained areas, where transmission interfaces limit the flow of economic energy, demand is high relative to local economic supply, and the ISO may need to call on more expensive generation.
 This results in higher LMPs in that area and lower LMPs on the export side of the interface.
 In contrast, relatively low-cost energy is available to serve load in export-constrained areas, which contain more low-priced capacity relative to local demand and export capacity, but this energy cannot be dispatched while respecting transmission limitations.
-These areas can experience lower LMPs compared with unconstrained areas that can more readily export excess supply.
+These areas can experience lower LMPs compared with unconstrained areas that more readily can export excess supply.
 Financially, the settlement of the Real-Time Energy Market is based on the deviation between the day-ahead market outcome schedule and the actual production or consumption of electricity in real time.

-7 The reoffer period is the time spanning 4:00 p.m. and 6:00 p.m. on the day before the operating day during which a market participant may submit revised resource offers.
+&lt;sup>7 The reoffer period is the time spanning 4:00 p.m. and 6:00 p.m. on the day before the operating day (1:30 p.m. to 2:00 p.m. beginning on May 23, 2013, for the May 24 operating day) during which a market participant may submit revised resource offers.